 - UK target to cut CO2 emissions by at least 80% by 2050

 There are 4 key modes (as defined in the standard BS EN 61851-1) for the charging of an electric vehicle, as summarised below:

-- Mode 1 charging: Non-dedicated circuit and socket-outlet, charging without cable-incorporated RCD protection Mode 1 should not be used for the charging of an electric vehicle because RCD protection, which is necessary for a safe charging system, cannot be guaranteed at all outlets.
+- 1: Non-dedicated circuit and socket-outlet, charging without cable-incorporated RCD protection.
+Mode 1 should not be used for the charging of an electric vehicle because RCD protection, which is necessary for a safe charging system, cannot be guaranteed at all outlets.

-- Mode 2 charging: Non-dedicated circuit and socket-outlet, charging with cable-incorporated RCD protection Mode 2 can be used for the charging of an electric vehicle in locations where there is no dedicated charging installation (Mode 3 or 4, see below), and for use by legacy vehicles.
+- 2: Non-dedicated circuit and socket-outlet.
+Charging with cable-incorporated RCD protection.
+Mode 2 can be used for the charging of an electric vehicle in locations where there is no dedicated charging installation (Mode 3 or 4, see below), and for use by legacy vehicles.
 Mode 2 cables are provided with an in-cable control box (including RCD), set and adjusted to a specific charging power, and guarantee the provision of RCD protection during charging.

-- Mode 3 charging: Fixed and dedicated socket-outlet Mode 3 can be used for the charging of an electric vehicle and this is the preferred solution in the long term.
+- 3: Fixed and dedicated socket-outlet.
+Mode 3 can be used for the charging of an electric vehicle and this is the preferred solution in the long term.
 Mode 3 chargers are defined in 2 configurations, either with a tethered cable or a dedicated socket-outlet.

-- Mode 4 charging: Dedicated rapid charging, DC supply.
-Mode 4 is a necessary service function for rapid charging, for use as roadside assistance and service station charging on long journeys.
+- 4: Dedicated rapid charging, DC supply.
+Mode 4 is a necessary service function for rapid charging, for use as roadside assistance and also service station charging on long journeys.